-Forums and discussion boards are full of people launching new businesses and frustrated by the fact that their websites are not attracting much traffic.
+If you spend any amount of time on the various online business forums and discussion boards, you would notice a number of people who are actively launching new businesses and becoming increasingly frustrated by the fact that their new business websites are not attracting much traffic.

-We all know that the secret of successful website and mobile apps is that they need traffic, because the more visitors you attract increases the chances of converting that you convert them to paying customers.
+We all know that the secret of successful website and mobile apps is that they need traffic, because the more visitors you attract increases the chances of converting them to paying customers.

-Most of the people asking questions about how to increase traffic to websites undoubtedly believe that there is some secret SEO computer hack that will just suddenly propel your site to the #1 spot in Google, resulting in an over night success.
+The most common questions about how to increase traffic to websites, revolve around trying to find the secret SEO hacks, that will just suddenly propel your site to the #1 spot in Google, resulting in an over night success.

 Common sense is not so common.

-My 6 year old daughter is able to grasp that when she visits the library, and keen to get her hands on , is that she should obviously start her search in Children’s Fiction section.
+As an example, my 6-year-old daughter is able to grasp that when she visits the library, and keen to get her hands on Daisy and the Trouble with Chocolate, is that she should obviously start her search in Children’s Fiction section.

 Once there, she’ll work her way to the D, and she’ll find a Daisy book in no time.